sreeramsunkara/TAS-Workshop-CAH/README.md

 - Back on your Workshop VM, please execute a simple `ls` command to see the file that you `git cloned` to your Workshop VM.

-- _A little bit of trivia:_ you should also take a look at the contents of `index.php`:
+- _A little bit of trivia -_ you must take a look at the contents of `index.php` using the following command:

 ```
 cat index.php